hphelion/documentation/moonshot/manage.administration-dashboard.updates-extensions.md

 	* Click **Submit**.<br>The credentials are authenticated and the account is created.</br>

-6. In the **User Name** box, enter the email ID that you used while setting up your account in HP Cloud OS for Moonshot Distribution Network.
+6. In the **User Name** box, enter the email ID that you used while setting up your account in HP Helion Cloud OS for Moonshot Distribution Network.

-7. In the **Password** box, enter the password that you used for your account in the HP Cloud OS Delivery Network.
+7. In the **Password** box, enter the password that you used for your account in the HP Helion Cloud OS Delivery Network.

 8. Click **OK** to save the details.<br>The Updates and Extensions page is displayed with the list of available patches.</br>